Q Centre

 Contact(403)210-WELL or 210-9355

-• The Office of Diversity, Equity and Protected Disclosure is the centralized place for diversity and inclusion information at the University of Calgary.
+• The office of Equity, Diversity, and Inclusion (EDI) is the centralized place for diversity and inclusion information at the University of Calgary.
 It also provides a safe and confidence service for individuals to discuss protected disclosure matters.
 These include sexual harassment and discrimination.

 Contact: (403)220-4439